 In short, exploration is valuable because it has the possibility of improving choices on future episodes, earning more reward in the long run.
 This is exactly the same reason why probing to reduce state uncertainty was worthwhile in the example in the previous section.
-In principle, the same analysis extends directly to exploration in unknown multistep decision processes such as those considered in the previous section, in which case the belief state includes beliefs about the transition probabilities, as well as the rewards.
-A different form of probing arises in this case, in that actions can be taken to reach areas of the state space that are poorly explored in order to learn about them.
-In practice, the exact solution to even the smallest such problems is intractable, due to the continuous nature or the high dimensionality of the belief state.
+In principle, the same analysis extends directly to exploration in unknown multistep decision processes such as those considered in the previous section, in which case the belief state includes beliefs about the transition probabilities as well as the rewards.
+A different form of probing arises in this case, in that actions can be taken to reach areas of the state space that are poorly explored, in order to learn about them.
+In practice, exact solution to even the smallest such problems is intractable, due to continuous nature or the high dimensionality of the belief state.

-Algorithmic Issues
+Algorithmic issues

-So far, we have characterized the computational issues underlying exploration as concerning ambition-that is, optimizing reward accumulated across episodes, rather than myopically exploiting within each.
-In this respect, the problem can be seen to relate to issues of temporal discounting: An unambitious subject is like an impatient one, who discounts future reward sharply.
+So far, we have characterized the computational issues underlying exploration as concerning ambition, that is, optimizing reward accumulated across episodes rather than myopically exploiting within each.
+In this respect, the problem can be seen to relate to issues of temporal discounting: an unambitious subject is like an impatient one, who discounts future reward sharply.
 In practice, however, even for minimally patient subjects, the limiting constraint on exploratory behavior is more likely to be the extreme complexity of decision-theoretically optimal exploration.
 Rather than differences in discount preferences or goals, different exploratory behaviors can arise from different algorithmic approaches to the decision problem.
-For instance, ignoring uncertainty about the rules is what enables many of the standard reinforcement learning algorithms discussed in the Markov Decision Problem section to work; but this can just as easily be viewed as a simplifying assumption that precludes optimal exploration, rather than as a myopic goal.
+For instance, ignoring uncertainty about the rules is what enables many of the standard RL algorithms discussed in 3.1 to work; but this can just as easily be viewed as a simplifying assumption that precludes optimal exploration, rather than a myopic goal.

-In fact, even though the decision-theoretic analysis of exploration is formally equivalent to that of partial observability-indeed, leading to similar practical problems in actually solving for the optimal policy-researchers have developed a number of special purpose approaches to the exploration problem.
+In fact, even though the decision-theoretic analysis of exploration is formally equivalent to that of partial observability, indeed leading to similar practical problems in actually solving for the optimal policy, researchers have developed a number of special purpose approaches to the exploration problem.

-First, Gittins (1989) showed how a subset of exploration problems could be simplified by computing an index, similar to a Q value, for each action separately in a smaller (although still nontrivial) subproblem.
+First, Gittins (1989) showed how a subset of exploration problems could be simplified by computing an index, similar to a Q value, for each action separately in a smaller (though still non-trivial) subproblem.
 The approach takes advantage of a sort of independence between the actions arising from the problem structure.
-It works for multiarmed bandit problems of the sort described above, although only when the number of trials, N, is either infinite (and future reward is discounted exponentially) or unknown with a constant hazard function-that is, a constant probability per trial of terminating.
+It works for multi-armed bandit problems of the sort described above, though only when the number of trials N is either infinite (and future reward is discounted exponentially) or unknown with a constant hazard function, ie a constant probability per trial of terminating.

 However, most problems, including exploration in multistep decision problems, cannot be simplified this way.
-In reinforcement learning, heuristic approaches are, therefore, common, more or less qualitatively inspired by the optimal analysis above.
-Some approaches evaluate actions according to their expected exploitative value plus an uncertainty bonus intended to capture the additional value of exploration (Dayan & Sejnowski, 1996; Dearden, Friedman, & Russell, 1998; Kaelbling, 1993; Sutton, 1990).
+In reinforcement learning, heuristic approaches are therefore common, more or less qualitatively inspired by the optimal analysis above.
+Some approaches evaluate actions according to their expected exploitative value plus an uncertainty bonus intended to capture the additional value of exploration (Sutton, 1990; Kaelbling, 1993; Dayan and Sejnowski, 1996; Dearden et al., 1998).
 Authors differ as to how uncertainty should be estimated (which is itself not simple in this context) and the exact form of bonus itself.
-One particularly simple variation is the novelty bonus (e.g., Ng, Harada, & Russell, 1999), which approximates an uncertainty bonus for unexplored options simply by initializing estimates of their values "optimistically" high, encouraging their exploration until their true value is discovered.
+One particularly simple variation is the novelty bonus (eg Ng et al., 1999), which approximates an uncertainty bonus for unexplored options simply by initializing estimates of their values "optimistically" high, encouraging their exploration until their true value is discovered.